 A – Grade Board Candidates

 The top 10% of board applications received are typically ‘A’ candidates.
-Their board applications stand out because they meet or come very close to meeting all of the essential board selection criteria and many of the desired selection criteria.
+Their board applications stand out because they meet or closely meet all essential board selection criteria and many desired selection criteria.
 They concisely and confidently state how their experience meets the requirements and provide evidence of successfully achieving them.
-Even though these applications are impressive, still not all of these candidates will make the final shortlist and be invited to a board interview.
+Even though these applications are impressive, not all of these candidates will make the final shortlist and be invited to a board interview.

 Which board candidates will be selected for interviews?